newlandsvalley/purescript-audiograph/README.md

 Contributing
 ------------

 The POC seems promising.
-Contributions would be more than welcome to help nurture it a little.  [purescript-webaudio](https://github.com/waterson/purescript-webaudio) (on which this project is based) only covers a relatively small proportion of the Web-Audio API and PRs which attempt to extend its reach are not being actively merged.
+Contributions would be more than welcome to help nurture it a little. purescript-webaudio only covers a relatively small proportion of the Web-Audio API and PRs which attempt to extend its reach are not being actively merged.
 And of course, audiograph, at the moment, only uses a trivially small part even of this.  __visual-audio-graph__ has some nice approaches to modifying an existing graph and in specifiying custom nodes which we could perhaps steal.